Here’s my comprehensive guide to spending 10 days in beautiful Tuscany.

 There’s also an elaborate pulpit carved by Giovani Pisano in the early 14th century and works by Ghirlandaio and Giambologna.

-From the Women’s Gallery above, you have views of the font.
-There’s also a beautifully carved pulpit, created by Giovani’s father Nicolo Pisano.
-It’s considered one of the first works of Renaissance art.
+From the Women’s Gallery, you can get a good view of this font.
+Inside, you’ll also see a beautifully carved pulpit by Nicolo Pisano, a piece considered to be one of the first works of Renaissance art.

 READ: Must Know Tips for Visiting Pisa